hytechcamps/data-viz/FollowAlong.md

 1. If there are titles, change them to properly match the data columns used
 1. In the "Chart editor" pane, choose "Column chart" as the Chart type
 1. For the Data range, open the selector and choose "A1:S778"
-1. For the X-axis, select "Private"
+1. For the X-axis (horizontal axis), select "Private"
     - Make sure the "Aggregate" checkbox is checked
 1. For the Series, add each of the following:
     - Apps
     - Accept
     - Enroll
 1. Set the Series Aggregate Type to "Sum"
+1. Make sure to toggle "Use row 1 as headers"

 It should look something like this: